The MIAA is one step closer to both a state football playoff system and expanding its fourth division for its state basketball system.

 "I know the [board of directors] made it very clear to everybody that they were going to take all of these as advisory votes, not as any type of final decision, when it got to them," Poirot said.

-The current football proposal would establish a state championship system in six divisions throughout Massachusetts, with Western Mass. schools participating in four of
+The current football proposal would establish a state championship system in six divisions throughout Massachusetts, with Western Mass. schools participating in four of those divisions.

 Western Mass. alignments in the proposed system were set up by Poirot, Athol athletic director Dave King, Western Mass. football tournament director Joe Doyle, and athletic directors from each league in the section.